-$$A^{a} = A^{f} - \frac{1}{2} \mathbf{K} \mathbf{H} A^{f}.$$ (3)
+$$A^a = A^f - \frac{1}{2}KHA^f \,. \tag{3}$$

-More details on the DEnKF can be found in Sakov and Oke (2008) and Yu et al. (2018).
+14 More details of the DEnKF can be referred to Sakov and Oke (2008) and Yu et al. (2018).

-The data assimilation framework and configurations are the same as in Yu et al. (2019) wherein twin experiments were performed in the same model domain.
-In this study, we extend the work to jointly assimilate the physical and biological observations into a coupled model.
-For the sake of keeping our data assimilation experiments computationally affordable, we chose an ensemble size of 20, which has been successfully used in previous studies including an idealized channel (Yu et al., 2018), the Middle Atlantic Bight (Hu et al., 2012; Mattern et al., 2013), and the Gulf of Mexico (Yu et al., 2019).
-Spurious correlations, which can arise with relatively small ensembles, are avoided here by applying a distance-based localization with a radius of 50 km (Evensen, 2003).
+The data assimilation framework and configurations are the same as in Yu et al. (2019) where twin 15 experiments were performed in the same model domain.
+In this study, we extend the work to jointly 16 assimilate the physical and biological observations into a coupled model.
+For the sake of keeping our data 17 assimilation experiments computationally affordable, we chose an ensemble size of 20 which has been 18 successfully used in previous studies including an idealized channel (Yu et al., 2018), the Middle Atlantic 19 Bight (Hu et al., 2012; Mattern et al., 2013), and the Gulf of Mexico (Yu et al., 2019).
+Spurious 20 correlations, which can arise with relatively small ensembles, are avoided here by applying a distance-21 22 based localization with a radius of 50 km (Evensen, 2003).
 Vertical localization is not applied.
-Ensemble anomalies are inflated by 1.05 in each update step to account for unrepresented sources of model uncertainty (Anderson and Anderson, 1999).
-Values of the localization radius and inflation factor were determined in Yu et al. (2019).

-In order to account for uncertainties in the model's initial, boundary and atmospheric forcing conditions, and biological parameters, the ensemble is initialized from 20 different daily outputs, centered on the initial date of 1 January 2015, from a previous deterministic model simulation (as described above in Sect.
-2.1) and is forced by open boundary conditions, which are lagged by up to $\pm 10d$ for the different ensemble members.
-Furthermore, each ensemble member is forced by a perturbed version of the wind forcing.
-Specifically, the wind forcing from the deterministic run is decomposed into empirical orthogonal functions (EOFs) and then the first four EOFs are perturbed by multiplying random numbers with zero mean and variance of 1 as in Li et al. (2016) and Thacker et al. (2012).
-In addition, four sensitive biological parameters, namely the mortality rate of phytoplankton, the maximum ratio of chlorophyll to carbon, the grazing rate of zooplankton, and the growth rate of phytoplankton at 0 °C, were identified in sensitivity experiments.
-Specifically, a 1D version of model, described in Wang et al. (2020) was run multiple times while incrementally perturbing one parameter at a time by factors ranging from 0.25 to 1.75 with an increment of 0.25.
-The four sensitive parameters were selected based on the normalized absolute differences between the perturbed and unperturbed run.
-In the data assimilation experiments, these parameters are subject to a Gaussian perturbation with a relative variance of 75%, but they are not updated.
-The parameters are resampled from their distributions before each forecast step to prevent some extreme parameter values from being used throughout the whole data assimilation experiment.
+Ensemble anomalies are inflated by 1.05 in each update step to account for unrepresented sources of model 23 uncertainty (Anderson and Anderson, 1999).
+Values of the localization radius and inflation factor were 24 determined in Yu et al. (2019).
+25 on the initial date of 1 January 2015, from a previous deterministic model simulation (as described above 1 in Section 2.1) and is forced by open boundary conditions which are lagged by up to ± 10 days for the 2 different ensemble members.
+Furthermore, each ensemble member is forced by a perturbed version of the 3 wind forcing.
+Specifically, the wind forcing from the deterministic run is decomposed into empirical 4 orthogonal functions (EOFs) and then the first 4 EOFs are perturbed by multiplying random numbers 5 with zero mean and variance of 1 as in Li et al. (2016) and Thacker et al. (2012).
+In addition, four sensitive 6 biological parameters, namely the mortality rate of phytoplankton, the maximum ratio of chlorophyll to 7 8 carbon, the grazing rate of zooplankton, and the growth rate of phytoplankton at 0 °C, were identified in 9 sensitivity experiments.
+Specifically, a 1D version of model, described in Wang et al., (2020) was run 10 multiple times while incrementally perturbing one parameter at a time by factors ranging from 0.25 to 1.75 with an increment of 0.25.
+The four sensitive parameters were selected based on the normalized 11 12 absolute differences between the perturbed and unperturbed run.
+In the data assimilation experiments, these parameters are subject to a Gaussian perturbation with a relative variance of 75% but they are not 13 updated.
+The parameters are resampled from their distributions before each forecast step to prevent some 14 extreme parameter values being used throughout the whole data assimilation experiment.
+15